-Heads of Subject will also consider students who are above or significantly higher (top 2%) than their year group peers in a subject/area in any of the following: CAT scores, GL Assessments, GCSE grades, teacher identification, Academic Performance Summary analysis, parental recommendation, prep school recommendation, evidence of day to day performance in lessons/activities, performance in activities beyond school, e.g. evidence of creative thinking etc.
+Heads of Subject will also consider students who are above or significantly higher (top 2%) than their year group peers in a subject/area in any of the following: CAT scores, GL Assessments, GCSE grades, teacher identification, Academic Performance Summary analysis, evidence of day to day performance in lessons/activities, performance in activities beyond school, e.g. evidence of creative thinking etc.